Lemon Grove, California

 Photo by Dave Gatley - FEMA

-The infrastructure was designed to contain runoff from a 100-year rainfall event for up to 20 years.
+The infrastructure was designed to contain runoff from a 1-percent-annual-chance rainfall event for up to 20 years.
 Although the road still floods occasionally, there are far fewer road closures and adjacent homes and businesses are rarely affected.
 Fewer road closures mean that businesses can continue to operate during heavy rains and fewer resources are spent rerouting traffic and rescuing stranded motorists.

 While local funds covered 25% of the project's cost, FEMA's Hazard Mitigation Grant Program covered the remaining 75%, which made funding less of a challenge for the community.
 The road is a major thoroughfare in the city.
 By keeping it open during heavy rains, the city is able to ensure that local businesses and workers do not lose vital customers, revenue and wages.
 It is estimated that in 2007, the area avoided approximately $220,500 in lost business income and wages.